Why Does my Mouth Taste Like Metal?

 Another important cause of a metallic taste is bleeding gums.
 Once you have periodontal disease, you need to get it treated to avoid losing your teeth, so we want to make sure bleeding gums aren’t to blame for your metallic taste.

-At Ascent Dental, serving Denver and Cherry Creek, we can help you track down the taste of metal in your mouth and eliminate it.
+At Ascent Dental, a local dentist in Cherry Creek, Denver, we can help you track down the taste of metal in your mouth and eliminate it.
 We offer composite and all-ceramic restorations so that you can get rid of metal amalgam fillings forever.
 For more information, please contact Ascent Dental Group today.